mohana115/day-4-task/readme.md

-this is program inanonymous ,IIFE and arrow in javascript
+this is day 4 task  program in anonymous ,IIFE and arrow in javascript